If you are looking at a huge chunk of debt, you are so not alone.

-Second, its balance transfer fee is just $5 or 5% of the total amount of your transfer, whichever is greater.
+Second, a balance transfer fee applies with this offer at 5% per transfer (or $5 minimum., whichever is greater).
 Keep in mind the transfer must be completed within the first 4 months of account opening.

 The only “catch” to the Citi® Diamond Preferred® Card is that you do need a strong credit score to be accepted, but if you do, you’re in luck.